 The total yield for the same year was 901.78 tonnes.
 Karnataka has a large number of areca palm tree cultivation(2,79,460 hectares) among other Indian states.
 Also the state contributes a large percent of bet,el nuts to the Indian market.

 An areca palm tree sheds five to six leaves in a year.
-These leaves were considered an agro-waste and simply thrown away or burned.
+These leaves were once considered an agro-waste and simply thrown away or burned by the areca farmers.

 The sheaths are soaked in the fresh water for 20 minutes.
 A soft brush is used to scrub away dust and the sand particles in the sheath.
 Then the sheaths are allowed to drain the water and taken for pressing with little amount of moisture in it.

 The important fact to note here is, there is NO chemical or any synthetic binders used in the manufacturing process.